Navaneethp007/MissionImpossible/Random/3/README.md

     If A[i] is odd :- A[i] = A[i] + (A[i] & r)
     Where ‘&’ is the binary AND operation .

 You are required to transform A[i] to B[i] and store the minimum number of transformations required for that in C[i] .
-Do these operations for all i , 1 <= i <= N and store in the respective index in C .
+Do these operations for all i , 1 <= i <= N and store in the respective index in C.
-Given Array D is associated with Array C (i.e. D[i] is associated with C[i] ) .
+Given Array D is associated with Array C (i.e. D[i] is associated with C[i]).
 You need to choose elements from array C in such a way that you can maximize the sum of elements chosen .
 But the cost of choosing element C[i] is D[i] .
-You also need to make sure that total cost of choosing elements from C[i] does not exceed X .
-Return the sum of elements chosen from array C .
+You also need to make sure that total cost of choosing elements from C[i] does not exceed X.Return the sum of elements chosen from array C.

 Input Format :
  First line contains the two integers ‘N’ and ‘X’.